 Trucks (HGVs)

 In addition to the Road Traffic Act, trucks are subject to specific regulations, particularly with regard to load securing and driving and rest times.
 The liability risks are also higher, as trucks can potentially cause greater damage due to their greater mass.
-In addition to the mandatory motor vehicle liability insurance, special insurance policies such as transport insurance for the load or environmental liability insurance for the transportation of hazardous goods are often required.

 Electric vehicles